TrueWatchTech/datakit-ios/FTMobileSDK/FTMobileSDKDocs.docc/FTMobileSDK.md

 # ``FTMobileSDK``
-Used to collect metrics data from iOS applications for "Guance Cloud" application monitoring functionality, analyzing the performance of various iOS applications in a visual way.
+Used to collect metrics data from iOS applications for TrueWatchTech application monitoring functionality, analyzing the performance of various iOS applications in a visual way.

 ## Topics